k-galvin/fika/documents/status_update.md

 **Accomplishments since last report:**

-- Implemented form for users to update cafe info and set up corresponding Supabase table
+- Implemented a form for users to update cafe info and set up corresponding Supabase table
 - Tested and confirmed that updates are being submitted correctly
+- Added a way to search for and friend other users, along with implementation of the corresponding Supabase table
+- Implemented a way to accept or deny friend requests

-- **Scheduled tasks to be done by next report:**
+**Scheduled tasks to be done by next report:**

+- Ensure that all actions are working as expected
+- Make sure all tests are working and passing

-- **Noteworthy risks, concerns, or problems:**
+**Noteworthy risks, concerns, or problems:**

+- None

 ## Week 8 (10/17/2025)